kortney-lee/wihy_app/ENGAGEMENT_DASHBOARD_GUIDE.md

 ## Next Steps

-1. ✅ Generate tracking IDs for your partners/marketers
+1. [OK] Generate tracking IDs for your partners/marketers
-2. ✅ Send them the email template with their dashboard link
+2. [OK] Send them the email template with their dashboard link
-3. ✅ Monitor performance in `/tracking-dashboard`
+3. [OK] Monitor performance in `/tracking-dashboard`
-4. ✅ Optimize: Give bonuses to top performers
+4. [OK] Optimize: Give bonuses to top performers
-5. ✅ Scale: Recruit more partners using success stories
+5. [OK] Scale: Recruit more partners using success stories

 ---